AMPAL represents Australian

-The Australasian Music Publishers' Association Limited (AMPAL) works on behalf of its members to promote a better understanding of the value of music and music publishing in Australia and New Zealand - both culturally and economically.
+The Australasian Music Publishers' Association Limited (AMPAL) works on behalf of its members to promote the importance and value of music and music publishing in Australia and New Zealand - both culturally and economically.

 Our music publisher members invest in songwriters across all genres of music.
 They nurture talent, promote the works of their songwriters and find avenues for their work to be heard.
 Music publishers are a vital part of an industry that contributes to the cultural and economic future of Australia and New Zealand.

 AMPAL is the voice of Australian and New Zealand music publishers in a rapidly evolving legislative and commercial landscape.
 Through the support we provide, we aim to ensure that the crucial services, experience, and knowledge of publishers can continue to aid the careers of songwriters of all genres.